 Key findings aerosol physical properties Birkenes: Size segregated aerosol particle concentrations at Birkenes do not exhibit any obvious trend.
 This corresponds to findings obtained at other Nordic stations within ACTRIS and EMEP.
 The particle size distribution at Birkenes is governed by 5 major sources: 1) clean Arctic background aerosol; 2) Central and Eastern European aerosol; 3) Arctic haze; 4) fine fraction biogenic aerosol; 5) wood combustion aerosol from domestic heating.
-A major transport episode observed in early October 2020 can be traced to sources of dust in central Asia, combined with forest fire emissions from Ukraine.
+A major transport episode observed in early October 2021 can be traced to sources of dust in central Asia, combined with forest fire emissions from Ukraine.
 Other observed episodes concern Central European winter pollution, and boreal forest summer emissions.

-Figure 48: 2020 time series of particle number size distribution at Birkenes, panel a) winter, panel b) spring, panel c) summer, panel d) autumn.
-Episodes are marked by numbered red bars, with episode numbers referring to Table 6.
+Figure 47: 2021 time series of particle number size distribution at Birkenes.
+Episodes are marked by magenta numbers, with episode numbers referring to Table 6.

-Figure 48 shows the time series of the particle number size distribution (PNSD) measured at Birkenes in 2020, separated into 4 different panels by season.
-In this plot type, the x-axis shows the time of the observation, whereas the y-axis shows the particle diameter $D_p$ on a logarithmic scale.
-The logarithmic colour scale is the particle concentration, normalised to the logarithmic size interval, $dN/d\log D_p$ .
+Figure 47 shows the time series of the particle number size distribution (PNSD) measured at Birkenes in 2021.
+In this plot type, the x-axis shows the time of the observation, whereas the y-axis shows the particle diameter D_p on a logarithmic scale.
+The logarithmic colour scale is the particle concentration, normalised to the logarithmic size interval, $dN/d\log D_p$.
 The use of logarithmic axis is common when displaying particle size information since both, particle diameter and particle concentration, tend to span several orders of magnitude while containing relevant information over the whole scale.
-In this report, the PNSD reported for Birkenes is intended to cover the whole size range between $0.01-10~\mu m$ by combining the information of 2 instruments, one each focussing on the fine $(D_p < 1~\mu m)$ and coarse $(D_p > 1~\mu m)$ size ranges, into a common PNSD product (see Appendix II for details).
+In this report, the PNSD reported for Birkenes is intended to cover the whole size range between 0.01 - 10 μm by combining the information of two instruments, one each focussing on the fine $(D_p < 1 \mu m)$ and coarse $(D_p > 1 \mu m)$ size ranges, into a common PNSD product (see Appendix II for details).
 For the common PNSD product, both instruments need to agree in their overlap size range.
 At observation times when this criterion isn't met, the resulting PNSD is rejected, which can lead to gaps in the PNSD time series.
 This normally occurs predominantly in winter when the aerosol particles are absorbing, which affects the instrument covering the coarse size rage, an Optical Particle Size Spectrometer (OPSS).
 Existing operating procedures and quality standards defined by the European research infrastructure ACTRIS have been used (Wiedensohler et al., 2012), but cover only the fine particle size range.